kushalkolar/MESmerize/source/user_guides/general/misc.rst

 **Work dir:** Many parts of Mesmerize use a working directory for temporary files.
 If you have a fast filesystem you can use that for this purpose.

-**Pre-run commands (big text entry):** Mesmerize runs some computationally intensive tasks in subprocesses.
+**Pre-run commands (large text entry):** Mesmerize runs some computationally intensive tasks in subprocesses.
 These commands are run prior to the python script that performs the task.

     - If you are using Mesmerize in a virtual environment (such as a :ref:`pip installed <pip_install>` Mesmerize) you will need activate the environment so you must include the line ``source /path_to_venv/bin/activate`` to the pre-run commands